UmbrellaCrow612/SAG/frontend/README.md

 - By default dark theme styles eveything
 - We will not support a light theme, or a light theme switcher
 - Only ever use defined tailwind css classes no custom ones or custom combined ones with tailwind css

+# Build and deploy for prod
+- Run next-sitemap - update robot and sml ts file with values `npx next-sitemap`
+- Update `sitemap.ts` with values
+- Then build